What is an Accounts Receivable Aging Report?

 An accounts receivable aging report is a financial document that organizes all unpaid customer invoices based on how long they have been outstanding.
 It categorizes each receivable into age “buckets” such as current (not yet due), 1–30 days past due, 31–60 days past due, 61–90 days past due, and over 90 days past due.

-This aging structure acts as a snapshot of a business’s accounts receivable (AR) at a specific point in time, showing which customers owe money and exactly how long each amount has been outstanding — effectively turning unpaid invoices into structured data that companies can analyze.
+This ageing structure acts as a snapshot of a business’s accounts receivable (AR) at a specific point in time, showing which customers owe money and exactly how long each amount has been outstanding — effectively turning unpaid invoices into structured data that companies can analyze.

 Why Is an Accounts Receivable Aging Report Important?